FREQUENTLY ASKED QUESTIONS

 Nominators are asked not to notify the candidate about the nomination or initiate a letter-writing campaign.
 This avoids disappointment if the nomination is not successful.
 The Chancellery of Honours will keep nominations confidential.
 As part of this commitment, the Chancellery will respond to inquiries about the status of a nomination only to the nominator identified on the nomination form.
 Please also note that the information provided online is secure and will not be shared with third parties.

 To nominate, complete the online nomination form with the following information:

 - Contact information for you and your candidate.

-- A short description of your candidate’s contributions.
-The description should provide details about the type of volunteer work accomplished, the names of any organizations involved, the dates and length of service, and any other relevant biographical information, including the impact their work has had on the community.
+- A short description of your candidate’s voluntary contributions.
+The description should provide details about the type of volunteer work accomplished, the names of any organizations involved, the dates and length of service, the candidate's paid occupation and the impact their work has had on the community.